heritai/shiftwise-scheduling-dashboard/README.md

 ## ⚠️ Important Disclaimers

 ### Demo Purposes Only
-This project primarily serves as a demonstration using synthetic data and simplified models, showcasing the core capabilities.
+This project primarily serves as a demonstration using synthetic data and simplified models, showcasing core capabilities.
 A full-scale, real-world implementation would typically require:

 -   Seamless integration with existing HR and payroll systems (e.g., Workday, BambooHR).
 -   Sophisticated demand forecasting, often utilizing advanced machine learning models.